;

 • The cost and lifespan: A post crown is usually more expensive and complex than a filling or a regular crown.
 It may also require more maintenance and adjustments over time.

 Sometimes, a tooth is just beyond repair - it can't stay in your mouth and has to be removed.
-But don’t worry, you can still consider implant placement as an option.
+Here are a few reasons why a tooth might need to be extracted:

 • It's decayed or broken beyond repair.